YaoYinYing/Umol/README.md

 ## Structure prediction of protein-ligand complexes from sequence information

 The protein is represented with a multiple sequence alignment and the ligand as a SMILES string, allowing for unconstrained flexibility in the protein-ligand interface.
 There are two versions of Umol: one that uses protein pocket information (recommended) and one that does not.
-Please see the runscript (predict.sh) for more information.
+Please see the [test case](test.sh) for more information.

 [Read the paper here](https://www.nature.com/articles/s41467-024-48837-6)